sri-datla/database-Project/README.md

 The database store data about babysitters, families, and details of contracts between them.

-Data about babysitters: name, date of birth, highest education degree, skills (painting, singing, playing guitar, stand-up comedy…), availability time (days of week, from-to time,), gender, occupation (babysitting can be the second job of the person), SSN, nationality, languages that the person can speak.
+Data about babysitters: name, date of birth, highest education degree, skills (painting, singing, playing guitar, stand-up comedy…), availability time (days of week, from-to time,), gender, hourly pay, occupation (babysitting can be the second job of the person), SSN, nationality, languages that the person can speak.

-Data about families: full name of the family representative, address, phones, emails, marital status (married, divorced, single parent…)
+Data about families: full name of the family representative, address, phones, emails, monthly fee, marital status (married, divorced, single parent…)

 Data about the child that needs babysitting: name, date of birth, age, gender, disability (if the child has any), languages spoken…